DavidJKTofan/davidtofan.com/content/articles/cloudflare-data-localization.md

 3. **Customer Metadata Boundary**: Decide where log data and analytics is sent with **Edge Log Delivery**, as well as protect end-user's privacy with **IP obfuscation**

+## UPDATES

+_Updated: January 30th 2023_

+Check out the Blog Post on [Navigating the changing data localization landscape with Cloudflare’s Data Localization Suite](https://blog.cloudflare.com/dls-2022/), as well as the new [Developer Docs](https://developers.cloudflare.com/data-localization/).

+Additionally, there is a new [Geo Key Manager v2](https://blog.cloudflare.com/inside-geo-key-manager-v2/) with more capabilities and features.

 * * *

 ### Encryption Key Management